FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

 The constructor of `QueryResponse` receives a string response and decodes it.
 It then extracts the results and stores them in the `results` property.
 It is convenient to access a result directly when it is the only one.
-So we set the `result` property the first result.
+So we set the `result` property as the first result.

 As we have seen above, a result may contain different fields depending on the corresponding query. `QueryResult` class consolidates those fields in a single data structure.
 Unset fields have a default value.
 ```lua